Habiba Msika

-Habiba Msika, also spelled Messika (حبيبة مسيكة), (born 1903 Testour – February 21, 1930 Tunis), was a Tunisian singer, dancer and actress.

-Born Marguerite Msika, she was the niece of singer Leila Sfez.
+Habiba Msika, also spelled Messika (حبيبة مسيكة; 1903 – February 21, 1930), was a Tunisian singer, dancer and actress.
+Born Marguerite Msika in the capital of the French Protectorate of Tunisia, she was the niece of the singer Leïla Sfez.
+In a study of 2018, she was called North Africa’s first superstar.

-She quickly climbed the ladder of fame under the pseudonym Habiba ("beloved").
-Prototype of the free, and master of her destiny, charismatic singer and daring actress, adored by the Tunisian population, Msika was a social phenomenon in her time.
-The film The Fire Dance by Salma Baccar talks about her career.
+Msika quickly climbed the ladder of fame under the pseudonym Habiba ("beloved").
+Prototype of the free modern woman, and master of her destiny, charismatic singer and daring actress, adored by her Tunisian fans, Msika was a social phenomenon in her time.
+The 1995 film The Fire Dance by Salma Baccar interpreted the last years of her career.